 A worldwide list of clinics, run by members of the International Society of Travel Medicine is availble on the ISTM website.

 - Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.

-- Courses or boosters usually advised: hepatitis A.
+- Courses or boosters usually advised: tetanus; hepatitis A; typhoid.

-- Other vaccines to consider: tetanus; hepatitis B.
+- Other vaccines to consider: diphtheria; hepatitis B; rabies; cholera; yellow fever*.

-- A yellow fever vaccination certificate is required from travellers over 1 year of age coming from areas with risk of yellow fever transmission and for travellers having transited more than 12 hours through the airport of a country with risk of yellow fever transmission.
+- Yellow fever vaccination certificate required from travellers over 9 months of age coming from areas with risk of yellow fever transmission.
+A certificate is also required from travellers who have been in transit for more than 12 hours in the airport of a country with risk of yellow fever transmission.